-Horse racing has always been one of the betting industry most popular outlet.
-In fact, it could be argued that without betting the sport would have little appeal to those not internally involved with the sport.
-Its coverage has become so vast these days that the majority of bookmakers will all offer a really wide range of betting markets to choose from, including meetings now from around the world.
+Horse racing has always been one of the betting industry’s most popular outlets.
+In fact, it could be argued that without betting the sport would have little appeal to those not internally involved in its operation.
+Its coverage has become so vast these days that punters can bet on an incredibly wide range of markets, including meetings from around the world.

-The sport is actually one of the more popular when it comes to live streaming.
-Whilst this feature is still quite new to a lot of bookmakers, horse racing has been a sport that bookmakers have been able to provide much more easily than a lot of other sports.
-As a result, we will be looking to see which bookmakers offer this service in our list below.
+The sport is actually one of the more popular and readily available when it comes to live streaming.
+Whilst this feature is still relatively new to a lot of bookmakers, horse racing tends to be the sport they start with, and it’s rare to see other sports offered for streaming if Horse Racing is not.

 Best Horse Racing Betting Sites